-Getting around is generally quite easy in the UK, although the costs of different types of transport in different regions are quite variable.
+Getting around is generally quite easy in the UK, as the public transport network is very well developed, although the costs of the different types of transport available can vary according to region.

-Britain’s rail network connects over 2000 stations around the country and the trains are run by a number of different rail companies.
-You can normally buy a variety of different tickets for your journey, which differ in the class of travel (1st or 2nd class) and the flexibility of the ticket.
-You are also able to apply for different discount cards depending on you are a student, your age, if you are disabled or have a family.
+Britain’s rail network connects over 2000 stations around the country and the trains are run by a number of different rail companies (Southestern, Virgin Express, etc.).
+You can normally buy a variety of different tickets for your journey, which differ in the class of travel (1st or 2nd class) and the flexibility of the ticket (refundable, non-refundable, two-way, open return or a single journey).
+You are also able to apply for different discount cards depending on you are a student, an elderly person, or if you are disabled.

 For more information visit National Rail.

 Within most cities, towns and rural areas there is a local bus service for short to medium distance journeys.